uzma-yakub-7/yakubs-codeyard/nova-ai chatbot/README.md

-# SRS — Software Requirements Specification
+# SRS - Software Requirements Specification - NovaAssist

 ###### This document defines the software requirements for NovaAssist, an AI-powered marketing writing engine designed to help businesses generate social media captions and business ideas using conversational AI.